jwisemanca/biReports/webelements/readme.md

 1. It’s free and open source.
 1. No additional web pages are required…only the .rpt file.
 2. Existing reports do not need to be altered.
-1. No additional personnel are required…just the report developer.
+1. No additional personnel are required…just an expert report developer.
 1. No additional tools (i.e. software packages) are required.
 1. No HTML programming knowledge is required.
 2. Can be customized by expert report developers familiar with Custom Functions.